 In the SMSBoot folder of your PXE-enabled distribution point, you will find two important files.

-- pxeboot.com – The requirement to press F12 key is triggered by pxeboot.com file.
+- pxeboot.com: The requirement to press F12 key is triggered by pxeboot.com file.
 This is sent by SCCM PXE server when you deploy TS as available.

-- pxeboot.n12 – This file doesn’t require F12 to be pressed.
+- pxeboot.n12: This file doesn’t require F12 to be pressed.
 This is sent by SCCM PXE server when you deploy TS as required.

 - Rename the default pxeboot.com to pxeboot.f12.
 Also rename pxeboot.n12 (which means no F12) to pxeboot.com.
-This will ensure that your TS which is deployed as Available, will eliminate the need of pressing F12 key for network service boot.
+This will ensure that your TS which is deployed as Available, will eliminate the need of hitting F12 key for network service boot.

 - Perform the above changes for both the x86 and x64 folders to make it fully functional.